 DON’T BUY A NEWFOUNDLAND IF YOU CAN’T AFFORD TO BUY, FEED, AND PROVIDE HEALTHCARE FOR ONE.

-Newfoundlands are not a cheap breed to buy, as running a careful breeding program with due regard for temperament, trainability, and physical soundness (hips especially) cannot be done cheaply.
+Newfoundlands are not a cheap breed to buy, as running a careful breeding program with due regard for temperament, trainability, and physical soundness cannot be done cheaply.
 The time the breeder should put into each puppy’s “pre-school” and socialization is also costly.
 The “bargain” puppy from a “back-yard breeder” who unselectively mates any two Newfs who happen to be of opposite sex may well prove to be extremely costly in terms of bad temperament, bad health, and lack of essential socialization.
 In contrast, the occasional adult or older pup is available at modest price from a disenchanted owner or from a breeder, shelter, or rescuer to whom the dog was abandoned; most of these “used” Newfs are capable of becoming a marvelous dog for you if you can provide training, leadership, and understanding.
 Whatever the initial cost of your Newfoundland, the upkeep will not be cheap.
 Being large dogs, Newfs eat relatively large meals.
 (Need I add that what goes in one end must eventually come out the other?)
 Large dogs tend to have larger veterinary bills, as the amount of anesthesia and of most medications is proportional to body weight.
 Spaying or neutering, which costs more for larger dogs, is an essential expense for virtually all pet Newfs, as it “takes the worry out of being close,” prevents serious health problems in later life, and makes the dog a more pleasant companion.
-Newfoundlands are subject to two conditions which can be costly to treat: hip dysplasia and bloat.
+Newfoundlands are subject to conditions which can be costly to treat: hip dysplasia, torn cruciates and bloat.
 (Your best insurance against dysplasia is to buy only from a litter bred from OFA certified parents and [if possible], grandparents.
 Yes, this generally means paying more.
 While bloat may have a genetic predisposition, there are no predictive tests allowing selective breeding against it.
 Your best prevention is not to feed your dog too soon before or after strenuous exercise.)
+Blowing or tearing a cruciate ligament can happen from an accidental slip, a rough romp, running a fence, etc. and once one goes, they usually over compensate during the healing process and the other leg goes.
+Surgery is very expensive to correct and the aftercare is extremely time consuming.
 Professional grooming, if you use it, is expensive.
 An adequate set of grooming tools for use at home adds up to a tidy sum, but once purchased will last many dog-lifetimes.
 Finally, the modest fee for participation in a series of basic obedience training classes is an essential investment in harmonious living with your dog; such fees are the same for all breeds.
 The modest annual outlays for immunizations and for local licensing are generally the same for all breeds, though some counties have a lower license fee for spayed/neutered dogs.
 All dogs, of whatever breed and however cheaply acquired, require significant upkeep costs, and all are subject to highly expensive veterinary emergencies.
 Likewise all cats.

 DON’T BUY A NEWFOUNDLAND IF YOU WANT THE “LATEST, GREATEST FEROCIOUS KILLER ATTACK DOG.”